 A. General Requirements

-2. OTM nominees that are eligible for multiple categories must be submitted in the category most applicable to the language of the written OTM.
+- OTM nominees that are eligible for multiple categories must be submitted in the category most applicable to the language of the written OTM.

 Any individual who directly advises a residence life organization and has made outstanding contributions to the organization(s).
 The individual may be the main advisor or the graduate advisor.

 D. Community Service Program